-- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable.
-Extensive work had been done on advanced care planning. - Regular multi-disciplinary meetings (MDTs) took place to discuss patients nearing the end of life. - The practice held a register of patients living in vulnerable circumstances including homeless people, female patients living in refuges, illegal immigrants and those with a learning disability.
+- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - Regular multi-disciplinary team meetings (MDTs) took place to discuss patients nearing the end of life. - The practice held a register of patients living in vulnerable circumstances including homeless people and those with a learning disability. - The practice had a system for vaccinating patients with an underlying medical condition according to the recommended schedule.